Lane hydrogen producer

-The Lane hydrogen producer was an apparatus for hydrogen production based on the steam-iron process and water gas invented in 1903 by British engineer, Howard Lane.
+The Lane hydrogen producer was an apparatus for hydrogen production based on the steam-iron process and water gas invented in 1903 by a British engineer, Howard Lane.

 History

 The first commercial Lane hydrogen producer was commissioned in 1904.
 By 1913, 850000000 ft3 of hydrogen was manufactured annually by this process.

 In the early-part of the 20th century, the process found some use as a means of producing hydrogen lifting gas for airships, as it could produce large volumes of gas cheaply.
 Lane producers were installed at some British airship stations so the gas could be manufactured on-site.
 To work efficiently however, the plant required skilled operators and to be running as a quasi-continuous process.
 A competing process, referred to as the Silicol Process, reacted Ferrosilicon with a strong Sodium hydroxide solution and had the advantage of flexibility.

 In the 1940s the Lane process was superseded by cheaper methods of hydrogen production that used oil or natural gas as a feedstock.